secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Web Requests/HTTP Fundamentals/HTTP Headers.md

-- We have seen examples of HTTP requests and response headers in the previous section.
-Such HTTP headers pass information between the client and the server.
-Some headers are only used with either requests or responses, while some other general headers are common to both.
+- We’ve seen examples of HTTP requests and response headers in earlier sections.
+- HTTP headers transfer information between the client and server.
+- Some headers are specific to requests or responses, while others are commonly used in both.
 - Headers can have one or multiple values, appended after the header name and separated by a colon.
-We can divide headers into the following categories:
+- We can divide headers into the following categories:
 	1. `General Headers`
 	2. `Entity Headers`
 	3. `Request Headers`